 Late 40s: Following the death of Abdullah Yusuf Ali, the Association lay dormant for many years.

-1975: Rashid Craig, Daud Relf and Daoud Rosser-Owen re-establish the organisation as the Association of British Muslims with Rosser-Owen as Amir.
+1975: Rashid Craig, Daud Relf and Daoud Rosser-Owen re-establish the organization as the Association of British Muslims with Rosser-Owen as Amir.

-1978: On the advice from Yusuf Islam and others the organisation becomes The Association For British Muslims with Hajji Abdur Rasijd Skinner as Amir and Abdullah Ibrahim, rahmatu-Llahi’alayh as secretary.
+1978: On the advice from Yusuf Islam and others the organization becomes The Association For British Muslims with Hajji Abdur Rasijd Skinner as Amir and Abdullah Ibrahim, rahmatu-Llahi’alayh as secretary.

-2010 – Present day: Sheikh Paul Salahuddin Armstrong and Mohammed Abbasi come on board to grow and develop the AOBM and see its popularity and influence increase within the British Muslim community and beyond.
+2010 – Present day: Shaykh Paul Salahuddin Armstrong and Mohammed Abbasi come on board to grow and develop the AoBM and see its popularity and influence increase within the British Muslim community and beyond.